 - You’re then given your Key to the World card and a boarding number.

 - Wait for your number to be called

 - And you’re done!

-Know What’s Included and What’s Not!
+Know What’s Included and What’s Not

 What isn’t included are any alcoholic drinks, specialty coffee drinks, teas and smoothies.
 If you decide to eat at Palo or Remy, fine dining experiences are not included, so in addition to the special dress code at those places, you’ll also have to pay for your meal.
 Additionally, any excursions you want to participate in at your port of call or Castaway Cay ( like snorkeling) are extra.
 Spa services and gratuities are also not included.
 Room service is included, but the gratuities for it are not.
 Most activities are included, however occasionally there are some that are not.
 They will be noted in your cruise navigator as an extra charge if this is the case.

-Understand How Cruise Gratuities Work!
+Understand How Cruise Gratuities Work

 Seriously, this may be the most important tip on this list!
 Or at least the one that will save your eyes from bleeding when you see your post-cruise final bill.
 As far as gratuities are concerned, Disney Cruise Line automatically figures a tip amount for your head server, assistant server, server and room host/hostess.
 Yes, you will be tipping lots of people.